maypoleflyn/HG/README.md

 Horseradish-genome

-All the codes in the genome analysis could be found in the code.txt
+All the codes in the genome analysis could be found in the code.txt.